bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 55°
-- Rain
+- Cloudy
 - 93% humidity
-- 6 mph wind
+- 13 mph wind
 - 100% cloud cover
 - 51 AQI 🟨
-- 0.71 inches of rain in the past 24 hours
+- 0.75 inches of rain in the past 24 hours
 - 0.41 inches of snow expected in the next 48 hours